ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 successive requests from the same RC with each other.
-This is true when the AS knows the key ahead of time and can use the key to authenticate the RC software, but also if the key is ephemeral and created just for this request.
+This is true when the AS knows the key ahead of time and can use the key to authenticate the RC software, but also if the key is ephemeral and created just for this series of requests.
 As such the AS MAY allow for RCs to make requests with unknown keys.
 This pattern allows for ephemeral RCs, such as single-page applications, and RCs with many individual instances, such as mobile applications, to generate their own key pairs and use them within